Explaining Human Choice Probabilities with Simple Vector Representations: Introduction

 In the sequel we present the empirical data.
 We present three studies where participants played a children’s game of hide-and-seek on a computer.
-The game provided an intuitive way to explore both pursuit and avoidance and to assess for ma/am choice patterns \parencite{crawford2007fatal, chapman2014playing}.
+The game provided an intuitive way to explore both pursuit and avoidance and to assess for matching/antimatching choice patterns \cite{crawford2007fatal, chapman2014playing}.
 In Experiment 1, we deploy our methodology of representing participant strategies as a linear combination of Euclidean vectors.
 Using this methodology, we demonstrate participant seeking behavior is a combination of the optimal maximizing strategy and probability matching.

+We show that randomly generated surrogate participant data is not well-captured by our proposed strategies.
+We also show that randomly chosen strategy bases fail to capture real participant behaviour.
+Taken together, our proposed strategy basis is both sensitive and specific to real participant behaviour.

-We demonstrate that hiding behavior is a combination of the optimal minimizing strategy and probability antimatching.
-We show that when the problem complexity grows (from a 2 room to 5 room scenario in these experiments) the participant strategy mixes differ with context.
+With these controls established, we demonstrate that hiding behavior is a combination of the optimal minimizing strategy and probability antimatching.
+We show that when the problem complexity grows (from a 2 room to 5 room scenario in these experiments) the participant strategy mixes differ with hide/seek context.
 In Experiment 2, we replicate Experiment 1 for online data collection.
-In Experiment 3, we present new probability distributions, some of which have reflections that fall outside the probability simplex.
-We again demonstrate our expected hide/seek strategy mixes.
+In Experiment 3, we present new probability distributions, some of which have reflections that fall outside the probability simplex, a phenomeon we will explain in detail in the introduction to Experiment 3.Experiment 3 again will demonstrate our expected hide/seek strategy mixes.
 We also show how the two projection methods for recovering from illegal reflections to the simplex give good approximations to participant behavior.